Bimde/bimde.github.io/README.md

 # Bimesh De Silva
 This is the source for my website!
-I use it to showcase my current skills and interests, along with all of the cool projects I've worked on (including the closed-source ones not on my public GitHub).
+I use it to showcase my current skills and interests, along with all of the cool projects I've worked on (including the closed-source ones not found on my public GitHub profile).

 ## Template